Documentation

 Writing Access Policies

-This guide explains how to write access policies for Stellarbridge objects (files and folders).
-Policies control who can perform which actions on objects in your drive.
-You will learn the policy document structure, subject types, actions, effects, and see over 20 examples covering common scenarios.
+Goal: Write access policies for stellarbridge objects (files and folders) using YAML or JSON.
+You will learn the document structure, subject types, actions, effects, and see over 20 examples.

 Overview